Saturday, 14 May 1988

 Billy McNeill, returning to manage the club that season, made two crucial substitutions - Derek Whyte and Andy Walker off, Mark McGhee and Billy Stark on.
-In the 74th minute, Anton Rogan made a run up United's right wing and sent a 'peach' of a cross into the Arab's penalty area.
+In the 74th minute, Anton Rogan made a run up United's right wing and sent a perfect cross into the Arabs' penalty area.
 Thompson, in goal for the Arabs, failed to make it his and Frank McAvennie reacted to head the ball into the net for the equaliser.
-With only thirty seconds left to the final whistle, wee Joe Miller took a corner, Billy Stark's shot rebounded off of a United defender and again McAvennie reacted fastest to score his and Celtic's second.
+With only thirty seconds left to the final whistle, Joe Miller took a corner, Billy Stark's shot rebounded off of a United defender and again McAvennie reacted fastest to score his and Celtic's second.
 The cup was won, a league and cup double in their Centenary Year and the history continues.

 One thing that spoiled this final was the attendance of that old Tory butcher Maggie Thatcher.
 She was responsible for many of the problems that Scotland (Ireland, England and Wales) and it's people were suffering at the time and the general feeling that she should never have been asked to attend this match.
-Unemployment, the Poll tax, public assets sold off, national industries ended, hospitals closed, broken marriages, bankruptcy and suicide is the Thatcher legacy for Scotland and she was made most unwelcome by everyone except the SFA (shame on them).
+Unemployment, the Poll tax, public assets sold off, national industries ended and more is the Thatcher legacy for Scotland and she was made unwelcome by everyone except the SFA.